 - Quilted projects: quilted hexagon pot holder and quilted tablet case

 - Bowl holder/koozie

 - Cricut Maker dust cover and Cricut tabletop tool caddy

 - Small zipper bow pouch

 - Leather baby shoes – use the knife blade and sew by hand

 - Christmas stocking

-Several designers have these free patterns in SVG format, which can be downloaded directly from the website and then imported into Design Space.
-Others have a link to the Cricut Design Space file.
-This means you’ll have to click their link and click again when prompted to open it in Design Space.
+Below are all the sewing SVG and Design Space files that other bloggers have created.
+Several designers have these free patterns as SVG files, which can be downloaded directly from the website and then imported into Design Space.
+Others have a link to the Cricut Design Space file–this means you have to click thw link and click again when prompted to open it in Design Space.